JOHN BLACK LEE (1924-2016)

 1968 - The Andrew P. Monroe, Jr. House, 131 Brookwood Lane, New Canaan CT.
 Pool added in 1969.
 Small addition at the basement level under the cantilevered deck in 1971.
 The carport was enclosed to create a 2-car garage at an unknown date.
 Sold in 1988 to James M. and Susan Dillon.
 Sold in 1998 to Peter and Diane Thom.
 Sold in 2000 to Alan M. Engelson.
 Sold to Lindsay Burn and Spencer Grimes.
 Sold in 2018 to Donald DeFosset Jr.

 1990 - The John Lee House III, 160 Mill Road, New Canaan CT.
 Built into the hill on the banks of the Silvermine River and constructed entirely in concrete.
 "This house is the only one in New Canaan that you enter thru a skylight," John Black Lee said.
-Sold for the first time in 2017 to Russell Sean-Lewis.
+Sold in 2017 to Russell Sean-Lewis.